Prospective Student FAQ

 - Why would you like to pursue your PhD in the Brown CCMB program?
 (Include at least two faculty members who you would like to work with at Brown and why.)

 - TOEFL and IELTS Scores: Applicants whose native language is not English and who have not received a college degree from an institution in an English-speaking country must take the TOEFL exam.
 Additional evidence (e.g., certificate of completion of an English course) may also be submitted.
 We generally do not consider applicants who have scored below 620 (PBT) or 260 (CBT) or 105 (IBT), and prefer scores higher than that.
 The corresponding minimum IELTS score is 7.
-More info on TOEFL scores can be found here.
+More info on TOEFL scores and Brown's reporting code can be found here.

 - Work Experience: Please describe your work experience in the application and, if related to computational biology, mention how you think it will help you in graduate school.